Arizard/less-coffee-hugo/content/about/index.md

 author: Arie Oldman
 ---

-## Arie Oldman

 <span class="circle-img">
     {{< articleImage "ArieOldman.jpg" >}}
 </span>

-My name is Arie - I'm a software developer based in Sydney.
+**I'm Arie** - I'm a software developer based in Sydney.
 I started this blog to write about topics that I'm studying and projects I'm working on.

 I'm working as a software engineer at [Deputy](https://deputy.com), developing platform customisations for enterprise customers.